xarray-contrib/xarray.dev/src/posts/datatree/index.md

 ## Thanks

 A number of other people also [contributed to datatree](https://github.com/xarray-contrib/datatree/graphs/contributors) in various ways - particular shoutout to [Alfonso Ladino](https://github.com/aladinor) and [Etinenne Schalk](https://github.com/etienneschalk) for their dedicated attendance at many of the weekly migration meetings!

+## Funding Acknowledgements

+- Owen, Eni, and Matt were able to contribute development time thanks to NASA ESDIS.
+- Tom was supported first by the Gordon and Betty Moore foundation as part of Ryan Abernathey's [Climate Data Science Lab](https://ocean-transport.github.io/cds_lab.html) at Columbia University, then later by various funders for a fraction of his time through [[C]Worthy](https://www.cworthy.org/).